joyson-fernandes/AWS_RestLambdaAPI/README.md

-# AWS Serverless Employee Management System
+# AWS Serverless Employee Management System (CRUD)

-This project demonstrates how to set up an AWS serverless architecture using AWS Lambda, DynamoDB, and API Gateway to manage employee data.
+This project demonstrates how to set up an (CRUD) AWS serverless architecture using AWS Lambda, DynamoDB, and API Gateway to manage employee data.

 ## Prerequisites